santanagabi/Modal/README.md

 # Modal
-Modal Window - UI component
+### Modal Window - UI component

+Project Modal Window!
+Using Javascript in the browser: DOM and Events Fundamentals